Bachelor of Science: Civil Engineering

 Transfer applicants must have at least 24 credits of transferable college credit, an overall 2.0 GPA on a 4.0 scale in all coursework, which includes repeated coursework, attempted at previous institutions.
 Transfer applicants without a 2.0 or higher college GPA must submit a petition for admission.

 The Bachelor of Science in Civil Engineering prepares students with a breadth and depth in the technical knowledge so that they can work immediately in most areas of the profession including geo technical engineering; water and environmental engineering; construction; and structural engineering.
 Engineering programs must demonstrate that their students attain the outcomes listed above.

-Notes: Civil Engineering students must complete three (2) applied skills requirements.
-(Machine Shop Safety class must be completed prior to using any tools in university sponsored activities and facilities.)
+An approved Machine Shop Safety course must be completed prior to using tools in university sponsored activities and facilities.

-Students must also obtain OSHA safety certification prior to degree conferral.
+Students must obtain OSHA safety certification prior to degree conferral.

 A grade of "C" or higher must be earned in all major required coursework.